About the Dynaudio Special Forty

 40 years of speaker excellence

-The Special Forties sport a real-wood birch veneer (shown individually with the magnetic grille removed).
+The Special Forties sport a real-wood veneer finish (shown in Ebony Wave with the magnetic grille removed).

 Tried-and-true woofer design